rancher/docs/content/k3s/latest/en/security/self_assessment/_index.md

 **Note:** This recommendation only applies if you let kubelets get their certificates from the API server.
 In case your kubelet certificates come from an outside authority/tool (e.g. Vault) then you need to take care of rotation yourself.

-**Note:**This feature also require the `RotateKubeletClientCertificate` feature gate to be enabled (which is the default since Kubernetes v1.7)
+**Note:**This feature also requires the `RotateKubeletClientCertificate` feature gate to be enabled (which is the default since Kubernetes v1.7)
 </details>

 **Result:** Not Applicable